 If there’s one thing almost everyone would like to have more of in their lives, it’s confidence.
-But did you know, there are an awful lot of myths out there, and believing them can actually hurt your confidence?
-If you truly want to strengthen your self-esteem, then it’s important to recognize the myths about confidence that it’s time to stop believing.
+Believing some of the most common myths can actually hurt your confidence.

 Six Myths About Confidence to Stop Believing Today